Visa Application Tips

 - Completely fill out all official documents.
 Answer all questions completely.
 Avoid using "n.a." or "not applicable" on your forms.
 Instead answer "no" or "none".

 - Travel with an official embassy delegation.
 Traveling with a delegation organized by your local embassy or trade organization can improve your chances of visa approval.
-IWF is a participant in the DOC Foreign Buyer Program.
-Visit their site for more information on the program and who to contact by clicking here.
+IWF is participant in the DOC Foreign Buyer Program.
+Visit their site for more information on the program and who to contact.

 - Show proof of "strong ties" that bind you to your country of residence.
 The consular officers conducting visa interviews look for proof that you will return to your country.
 Evidence of "strong ties" includes proof of business ownership or employment, social and family relationships.